 Year of entry

-A First-Class Honours degree from a Scottish university is a pre-requisite for consideration for Scholarships.
+A First-Class Honours degree from a Scottish university is a pre-requisite for consideration for the scholarships.
 Alongside existing graduates, final year undergraduate students expecting to achieve a First-Class Honours degree are also eligible for nomination.
 Please note that a postgraduate degree, regardless of result, cannot be counted as equivalent standard.

-A student can only be nominated by one university and multiple nominations for the same student are not permissible.
+A student can only be nominated by one university for this scheme.

 Duration of award

-Scholarships are normally awarded for 36 months (3 years) for full-time study and up to 72 months (6 years) for part-time study.
+Scholarships are normally awarded for 36 months (3 years) for full-time study.
+See regulations on the Carnegie Trust website for details about part-time study.

 Value of award (per year)

-Tuition fees at standard RCUK Home fee rate and stipend of £16,200 per annum (2017-2018 rate), plus up to £3,000 research-related expenses during the tenure of the award (subject to conditions).
-If awarded to a St Andrews student liable for the International tuition fee rate, a St Andrews scholarship will cover the balance.
+Tuition fees at standard UKRI Home fee rate and stipend of £16,800 per annum (2020-2021 rate, to be adjusted for inflation), plus up to £3,000 research-related allowance during the tenure of the award (subject to conditions).
+If awarded to a St Andrews student liable for the International tuition fee rate, a St Andrews scholarship will cover the balance in tuition fees.
 For full details, please visit the Carnegie Trust website.

 Tuition or maintenance award?